Zhaoqing-wang/SlimR/README.md

 *Note: If the heatmap is not generated properly, please run the function "library(pheatmap)" first.*

+#### 3.1.3 View prediction results (Optional)
 Cell type information results predicted by SlimR can be viewed with the following code.
 ```r
 View(SlimR_anno_result$Prediction_results)
 ```

+#### 3.1.4 Plot ROC curve and AUC value (Optional)
 Furthermore, the ROC curve and AUC value of the corresponding "cluster_col" and the predicted cell type can be viewed by the following code.
 ```r
 print(SlimR_anno_result$AUC_plot)
 ```
+**Improtant: This feature depends on 'plot_AUC = TRUE'**

 *Note: If the heatmap is not generated properly, please run the function "library(ggplot2)" first.*

+#### 3.1.5 Correction for predicted cell type (Alternative)
-(Alternative) After viewing the list of predicted cell types and the corresponding AUC values, the predicted cell types can be corrected with the following code.
+After viewing the list of predicted cell types and the corresponding AUC values, the predicted cell types can be corrected with the following code.
 (For example, cluster "15" in "cluster_col" corresponds to the predicted cell type "Intestinal stem cell")
 ```r
 # For example, cluster "15" in "cluster_col" corresponds to the predicted cell type "Intestinal stem cell"
 SlimR_anno_result$Prediction_results$Predicted_cell_type[